 - adopt and maintain an appropriate program to address ML/TF risk;

-- record for 7 years records of certain foreign transactions; and
+- retain records for 7 years of certain foreign transactions; and

 - monitor customers (including those potentially engaging in child exploitation) and apply enhanced due diligence where warranted by ML/TF risk.

-The market responded to this information.
-Between the close of trade on 19 November 2019 and the close of trade on 22 November 2019, Westpac’s share price on the ASX fell approximately 7%.
+Following the release of this information, between the close of trade on 19 November 2019 and the close of trade on 22 November 2019, Westpac’s share price on the ASX fell approximately 7%

-It is alleged that Westpac breached its continuous disclosure obligations by failing to inform investors that:
+The class action alleges that Westpac breached its obligations of continuous disclosure of material information, by failing to advise the market that:

 - Westpac had systemic faults and failures in identifying ML/TF risk and there was serious and systemic non-compliance with the AML/CTF Act;

-- Westpac’s serious non-compliance with its ML/TF obligations included the failure to monitor certain customers transacting on accounts in a manner generally accepted to be indicative of child exploitation typologies; and
+- Westpac’s serious non-compliance with its ML/TF obligations included the failure to monitor certain customers transacting on accounts in a manner generally accepted to be indicative of child exploitation; and

 - Westpac was potentially exposed to enforcement action by AUSTRAC in respect of its serious and systemic non-compliance with the AML/CTF Act, which might result in Westpac being ordered to pay a substantial civil penalty.

-It is also alleged that Westpac engaged in misleading and deceptive conduct by representing to the market that Westpac:
+The class action also alleges that Westpac engaged in misleading and deceptive conduct by representing to the market that:

-- to the extent it had identified improvements required for compliance with ML/TF law, this was not due to systemic flaws or deficiencies by Westpac, and it had publicly disclosed all matters relating to the IFTI failures relevant to any AUSTRAC action; and
+- to the extent it had identified improvements required for compliance with ML/TF law, this was not due to systemic flaws or deficiencies by Westpac, and that Westpac had publicly disclosed all matters relating to the IFTI failures relevant to any AUSTRAC action; and

-- had policies, procedures and systems in place to ensure material matters were notified to the ASX and NZX, and that it had complied with its continuous disclosure obligations.
+- Westpac had policies, procedures and systems in place to ensure material information was disclosed to the ASX and NZX, and that it had complied with its continuous disclosure obligations.